 It was not easy.
 It took time and trust.
 First, I had to decide that this situation was actually beyond my control and, as capable and intelligent as I am as a person, I didn’t have the emotional tools to deal with this.
 So, when I chose to be helped by The Driving Fear Program, I slowly but surely got into a healthier state of mind.

 Take action, now!

 Before going through this traumatic experience, I had no idea how real fear of driving was and how our minds can make the most particular connections if we allow it.
 For example, getting robbed had nothing to do with driving, but my mind decided they were related, so I had to get over 2 years.

 I acted fast and maybe that is why I had success in less than 6 months, I can’t really say.
-But, it took me to be really tired, to be exhausted of being afraid, to take the step, and gladly I found this guide.
+But, it took me to be really tired, to be exhausted from being afraid, to take the step, and gladly I found this guide.
 There were times when I wanted to give up, but I knew it once I had no fear, I could regain confidence again.

 Although panicking under life-threatening situation is understandable, it is not a common reaction.
 If you have lived with this fear for many years, you might even think this is the way you are wired, but no, there is hope to be different.

 Read this Driving Fear Program review from a group of mental health experts:

 “The Driving Fear Program is the BEST resource I’ve found anywhere,” says clinical psychologist Dr. Angela Butkevic.